TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Biomes:
 ·Desert biomes now spawn Dead Bush at a reduced rate under ledges instead of just top layer.
+·Nether biome now has more Fire below Y = 100.
+·Fixed bug where the Magma block layer below sealevel in Nether was not creating bubble columns.
+·Fixed bug where in the Nether, single lava blocks on the surface will not flow.
+Now they do flow and as a result, I restricted their spawning condition a bit and reduced spawn rate since the lava will end up making more lavafalls if generated on a slope.

     (V.6.12.2 Changes) (1.14.4 Minecraft)